danryan/go-group/README.md

 A supplemental package to `os/user` for working with groups.

-Extracted from [https://codereview.appspot.com/13454043](https://codereview.appspot.com/13454043), this is a temporary package until the aforementioned patch is merged into Go proper.
+Extracted from [https://codereview.appspot.com/13454043](https://codereview.appspot.com/13454043).
+This package is a temporary solution until the aforementioned patch is merged into Go proper.

 ## Usage